 Chitosan usually causes no side effects, but some people get an upset stomach.

 Chromium is a mineral that enhances insulin, a hormone that's important for turning food into energy.
 Your body also needs it to store carbohydrates, fats, and proteins.

 There are claims that chromium supplements can:

-But one review of 24 studies examining the effects of 200 to 1,000 micrograms (mcg) of chromium a day found no significant benefits.
-The Natural Medicines Comprehensive Database says that chromium is "possibly ineffective" for weight loss.
+But a review of 24 studies that checked the effects of 200 to 1,000 micrograms of chromium a day found that there aren't any significant benefits.
+Natural Medicines says that chromium is "possibly ineffective" for weight loss.

 Rarely, chromium supplements can cause side effects such as:

 Also, at least three people have developed kidney and liver damage when taking chromium.
 You shouldn't use it if you have kidney or liver problems.